nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: None.

    1. Test case: `view recipe #1` <br>
-      Expected: Details of the recipe with index **#1** shown in the Recipe Display Panel.
+      Expected: Details of recipe **#1** shown in the Recipe Display Panel.
 A confirmation message is displayed at the Command Output box.

 1. Viewing a recipe using recipe index in a filtered list
    1. Prerequisites: None.